AdRoll/baker/content/en/docs/How Tos/sharding.md

-For example, if you know the sharded field is only made of integers from 0 to 1000, the hash function would be implemented differently than if the values for that field are arbitraty long strings.
+For example, if you know the sharded field is only made of integers from 0 to 1000, the hash function would be implemented differently than if the values for that field are arbitrary long strings.

 It's however possible to use a non-optimal but best effort general hash function.
 (we're planning to add this to Baker soon).